Deteriorating Vision Treated

 Age–related macular degeneration is an eye disease that primarily affects the central portion of the retina known as the macula.
-The risk for developing macular degeneration increases with age and is in excess of 30% by age 75.
-Other risk factors include: a family history of the disease, cigarette smoking, diet, excessive sunlight exposure, hypertension and cardiovascular disease.
+The risk of developing macular degeneration increases with age and is in excess of 30% by age 75.
+Other risk factors include a family history of the disease, cigarette smoking, diet, excessive sunlight exposure, hypertension and cardiovascular disease.

 AMD is classified as either wet (neovascular) or dry (non-neovascular).
 About 10% of patients who suffer from macular degeneration have wet AMD.

 This photograph shows a normal, healthy retina as viewed by an eye doctor during an examination.

 This photograph shows a normal, healthy retina as viewed by an eye doctor during an examination.
 The ophthalmologist will pay careful attention to the appearance of the macula and fovea when examining the retina.